Mesoamerican Preclassic period: Early Preclassic

 The early Preclassic is the cultural point that marks the transition between the Upper Cenolithic period and the start of Mesoamerican civilization and its development.
 Ceramics are an attribute that points to purely sedentary societies.
 In the case of Mesoamerica, it is estimated that the production of ceramics must have started between the twenty-sixth and twenty-fifth centuries B. C. The oldest evidence of ceramic manufacturing are the shards in Puerto Marqués, in the southern area of Guerrero.
 Archeologists have dated them to the year 2440 B. C.

 The early stage of the Preclassic consists of the 1300 years from 2500 B. C. to 1200 B. C. In this era, Mesoamerican societies had become completely sedentary, as would be the case throughout the history of the region.

 The absence of works of great size, characteristic of great states that would dominate later centuries, indicates that preclassical societies must have been somewhat egalitarian.
 This is not to say that all individuals were equal.
 These societies were organized based on kinship, sexual division of labor, and age.

 The Tlatilco Acrobat is an archaeological piece belonging to the Tlatilco culture.
 This site is famous for the large amount of pottery found in its tombs.
 The piece shows a clear Olmec influence.

-Throughout the Early Preclassic, there a process of cultural diversification.
+Throughout the Early Preclassic, there is a process of cultural diversification.
 In the various regions that make up the area, different cultural traditions emerged that were dominant in the specialization of economic activities.
 However, no group could produce all the resources for their subsistence.
 For this reason, they formed trade routes, related to those pre-existing in the Upper Cenolithic, which allowed the societies involved in them to have access to resources from distant regions.

 Trade took, since then, a central role in the formation of Mesoamerican civilization.
 Commerce was the vehicle that facilitated cultural exchange between Mesoamerican societies.
 In the early Preclassic, however, regional styles prevailed (at least as observed in archeological remains from this period), though it is possible to speak of an incipient civilizing process (as Darcy Ribeiro called it), which allowed all the cultures of the area to be based on maize agriculture, and had also laid the foundations of the Mesoamerican belief system, expressed in the cult of the elements.

-During this period, the characteristic type of human settle must have been a village.
+During this period, the characteristic type of human settlement must have been a village.
 Some of these grew in population and became dominant, like El Opeño in the west; Tlatilco, Coapexco and Chalcatzingo in the center; and San José Mogote in Oaxaca.